Vintage hifi buying guide & FAQ

 What to know about buying vintage

 A good turntable is the most important choice for a vinyl system.
+Many vintage tables are better than entry level modern offerings.
 Unrestored vintage direct drive turntables will usually need more extensive service.
 Simple belt drive turntables often are a safer bet, and often need only a new belt.
 Something that can easily be changed by the owner.
 There is a third type, the idler drive.
 Turntables like Dual, Garrard, Rek-O-Kut and others used this design.
 If left unused, these turntables usually require a significant amount of work.
-Regular use, just as with a car, can yield over 50 years of trouble free use.
+Long periods of zero use will usually lead to problems.
+Regular use, especially for a automatic turntable is key for long term reliability.

 Vintage speakers on the other hand, can vary quite a bit.
 A vintage set of Klipsch Heresy speakers for example have "lifetime" woofer surrounds.
-The crossovers use capacitors of a type that are vary reliable, and often test in spec after 40 or 50 years.
-The Bose 901 MKIV's on the other hand have woofers with a foam material that deteriorates over time.
+The crossovers use capacitors of a type that are very reliable, and often test in spec after 40 or 50 years.
+The most Bose speakers on the other hand, have woofers with a foam material that deteriorates over time.
 Many speakers from this era and beyond use this same material, and suffer from this issue.
-Unfortunately, the Bose have 18 of them.
+Unfortunately, the Bose 901 has 9 of them per speaker.
 Plus the electronic crossover will need recapping as well.
 If buying vintage speakers, be sure to examine the woofer surrounds, and beware of cracks.
 Listen to them and beware of even the slightest sound difference between the two speakers.
+Some early model speakers featured level controls.
+These can be very problematic on some speakers such as the early Acoustic Research speakers, or simply require a cleaning as with many early JBL units.

 Maybe you've just found a vintage amp or receiver that has been untouched and untested for many years.
 We recommend against just plugging it in.
 You might get lucky, or you might destroy parts that may be irreplaceable.
 If the amplifier or receiver has been in constant use, and shows no obvious problems, it may in fact provide even more years of service.
 If it's never been serviced or restored, you should expect to do so sooner or later.
 If you encounter symptoms like loud pops, that are unaffected by the volume control, or a missing or distorted channel, you should unplug it and discontinue use.
 It’s time for service.